koheiw/seededlda/README.md

 ```

 Many of the top terms of the seeded-LDA are seed words but related topic
 words are also identified.
-The result included “other” as a junk topic
+The result includes “other” as a junk topic
-because of `residual = TRUE` .
+because `residual = TRUE` .

 ``` r
 set.seed(1234)